 Now that I’ve addressed the variety of ways you can negate your unhappiness and maximize your overall satisfaction, I’ll tell you how unhappiness is actually an important variable in your Happiness Equation that fuels your happiness directly.
-(This is going to make sense, I promise.
+(This will make sense, I promise.
 Stick with me here.)

-Unhappiness is the strongest motivator out there.
+Unhappiness is the strongest motivator around.
 Unhappiness inspires you to aspire to perfection, solve problems, and to make things better.
 It drives your creativity every day of your career, whether you realize it or not.

 No. We only have these awesome things because someone said, “This sucks.
-It isn’t good enough.
 I’ll bet I can make this better somehow.”
 Someone was unhappy with the method of doing things and that unhappiness inspired them to come up with more convenient solutions.
 A lot of innovations ultimately stem from some degree of dissatisfaction.

-Every client that sits in your chair is dissatisfied when they arrive.
+Every client who sits in your chair is dissatisfied when they arrive.
 They desire improvement and you deliver it.
-I’m willing to bet that “fixing” whatever it is that your client considers imperfect contributes significantly to your own job satisfaction.
-(My nail girls out there in particular live for that feeling–it’s why we pick up our foot files every day.)
+I’m willing to bet that “fixing” whatever your client considers imperfect contributes significantly to your job satisfaction.
+(Us nail professionals, in particular, live for that feeling—it’s why we pick up our foot files every day.)

-It’s not enough to just be dissatisfied with everything all the time.
-In order to take full advantage of your dissatisfaction and transform it into happiness, you have to take steps to improve whatever it is that is causing the dissatisfaction and reap the feel-good benefits of knowing that you did something awesome–no matter how small that “something” is.
+However, it’s not enough to be dissatisfied with everything all of the time.
+In order to take full advantage of your dissatisfaction and transform it into happiness, you have to take steps to improve whatever causes the dissatisfaction and reap the feel-good benefits of knowing that you did something awesome—no matter how small that “something” was.

 Identify the things in your life that could use improvement and systematically address each one of them.
-Develop a strategy and tackle them with righteous fury.
+Develop a strategy and tackle it with righteous fury.

-I got things done (even though I spent a good portion of it Facebook chatting with Dr. Jaime, lol).
+I got things done!
 I have been productive and that feels awesome! +20 to my Happiness Equation today.

 In order to be happy, you have to be unhappy (at least a little bit).

-So, put on your Negativity Glasses and get critical.
-Focus your hatred…then get productive.
+Get critical!
+Focus your hatred, then get productive.
 Never settle for “good enough.”
 There’s always room for improvement or advancement.
-Be the one that makes it happen and be sure to congratulate yourself afterwards–right before you move on to the next thing.
+Be the one who makes it happen and be sure to congratulate yourself afterwards—right before you move on to the next thing.